 - Boston Consulting Group (BCG), a global management consulting firm that works to drive transformation and build the capabilities that enable organizations to achieve sustainable advantage, works with Fair Chance alumni partners to build on their gains during the Fair Chance partnership, continue to enhance their organizational and leadership capacity, and advance the strategic work and/or growth of the organization.

-- DC Alliance of Youth Advocates (DCAYA), a coalition of organizations working to support children and youth in DC, has teamed with Fair Chance to amplify shared messages and advocate around common issues related to children and youth in poverty.
+- DC Alliance of Youth Advocates (DCAYA) and DC Action for Children, a coalition of organizations working to support children and youth in DC, has teamed with Fair Chance to amplify shared messages and advocate around common issues related to children and youth in poverty.

 - District of Learning: District of Learning is turning Greater DC into a giant campus for learning—so teens and young adults can pursue their passions and strengthen their paths to college and careers.
 District of Learning brings together dozens of partner organizations and helps them boost youth engagement, strengthen learning outcomes, improve program management, and measure and communicate results.
 It is free for learners and organizations to participate.
 District of Learning operates as an initiative of Fair Chance, and Fair Chance provides operational, fiscal, and administrative support to the program.